 - Mathematics proﬁciency policy grants full admission to students with minimum mathematics scores of:

 - Students with scores below these thresholds are placed into developmental courses.
-Details about placement testing are available from the Academic Advising Center in Cowan Hall Room 213.
+Details about placement testing are available from the Testing Center in Vandebogart Library Room 208.

 Catalog of Record

 Students may elect to follow the catalog in effect when they began their freshman year at MSU-Northern, or any subsequent catalog within the seven-year catalog limitation if there has not been a break of more than one academic term (Fall and Spring) in a year.

 Students transferring from one institution to another in the Montana University System (MUS) or from any of Montana’s two-year institutions to a unit of the MUS may elect to graduate under the program of study in effect at the new institution at the time they ﬁrst enrolled at the sending institution if: